 Upcoming GPPA Speaker Meeting

-Tuesday, May 20, 2014 at 7:30 p.m.
+Tuesday, October 21, 2014 at 7:30 p.m.

 Atlanta History Center

 Click here for more information about this, and other exciting

 GPPA Workshops and Speaker Meetings.